jonathansear/Get-claims-from-Azure-B2C-jwt-token/README.md

-# Get claims from Azure B2C jwt token and format the Claim
+# Format the ClaimsPrincipal object returned by Azure B2C into a usable claims object

 ## Introduction